Shiretoko (UNESCO) Volcanic landscape home to rare wildlife

 Mountains, lakes and old-growth forest

 Shiretoko is bordered by the Sea of Okhotsk to the west and the Nemuro Straits to the east.
 Volcanic activity has created numerous lakes surrounded by old-growth forest.
-Enjoy a one-hour hike around the Shiretoko Five Lakes to view the local wildlife, abundant foliage, and pristine mountain terrain.
+Enjoy a 90-minute hike around the Shiretoko Five Lakes to view the local wildlife, abundant foliage, and pristine mountain terrain.
 Birdwatchers will find rare avian species such as Blakiston's fish owls, Steller's sea eagles, and white-tailed sea eagles.
 Marine life also thrives in the area, with the abundant salmon and trout that breed in the sea off Shiretoko acting as an important food resource.

 How to Get There